Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Where it falls short: Edgewonk is a desktop application with no cloud sync and no broker integration.
 All data entry is manual.
 For traders who execute many trades per session, this creates a real friction cost.
 The quality of the analysis scales directly with the consistency and honesty of the input — which is the fundamental limitation of all self-reported data.
 No real-time capability.

-Who it is genuinely suited for: Traders who are serious about treating their performance improvement as a structured process and are willing to invest significant time in deliberate journaling and review.
+Who it is suited for: Traders who are serious about treating their performance improvement as a structured process and are willing to invest significant time in deliberate journaling and review.

 TraderSync